InfiCorridor-Solutions/PixTrigger/README.md

 # PixTrigger
 A free and open source tool to trigger cameras using Pixhawk and Raspberry Pi (Tested on raspberry pi 3 model b+ and pixhawk 4)

-Depenedencies
+# Depenedencies
 MavSDK
 ExifTool
 gphoto2
 cmake

-TO DO
+# TO DO
 check performance of Exiftool vs Exiv2

-USAGE
+# USAGE

-Install ExifTool to use the code
+Install and Build ExifTool as follows

 Download at: https://exiftool.org/Image-ExifTool-12.10.tar.gz
 or